Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 #### Q28.
 What provides a common language for describing security incidents in a structures and repeatable manner?
 - [ ] Common event format
 - [ ] common weakness enumeration
-- [ ] common vulnerabilties and exposures
+- [x ] common vulnerabilties and exposures
-- [x] common vulnerability scoring system
+- [ ] common vulnerability scoring system

-**Explaination**: The **Vocabulary for Event Recording and Incident Sharing** (`VERIS`) is a set of metrics designed to provide a common language for describing security incidents in a structured and repeatable manner.
+**Explaination**: The Common Vulnerabilities and Exposures (`CVE`) system provides a reference-method for publicly known information-security vulnerabilities and exposures.

 #### Q29.
 Which type of application can intercept sensative information such as passwoprds on a network segment?